twig/webui/README.md

 I'm just updating this to fix the things I need.
 If you find something wrong with it, fix it and submit a PR.

-If all you want is a working copy of the v0.380 code, then take a look at the [0.380](https://github.com/twig/webui/tree/0.380) tag.
+If all you want is a working copy of the v0.380 code, then take a look at https://github.com/twig/webui/releases/tag/v0.380-fixed

 ## Things irreversibly changed